-The low-top retro kicks are offered in men’s measurements which range from 4 to 14, but this doesn’t mean women can’t enjoy the timeless good looks of the sneakers.
+The low-top retro kicks are offered in men’s measurements, but this doesn’t mean women can’t enjoy the timeless good looks of the sneakers.
 Since most men’s shoes are larger than the women’s by 1.5, a woman simply has to subtract the same number from her normal shoe measurement to get her equivalent size.

 The shoes utilize a standard lacing system for securing the feet and customizing the fit.